garrandall/popular-music-data/tracks/in-love-wit-chu-da-brat-cherish.md

 And there aint nothing nobody can say cuz you're the one for me Baby

 When I wake up in the morning it's You
-When I cant sleep at night it's You
+When I can't sleep at night it's You
 When im tossin and turning its You
 When my body yearnin it's You
 When I wake up in the morning it's You
-When I cant sleep at night it's You
+When I can't sleep at night it's You
 When im tossin and turning its You
 When my body yearnin it's You
-Ooooh
+Oh
 Im in love
 Im in love
 Im in love
 Im in love with you
-And there aint nothing I wont do for my Baby
+And there aint nothing I won't do for my Baby
 You drive me Crazy
 And it makes me Say
-Ooooh
+Oh
 Im in love
 Im in love
 Im in love